The History of Paradise: 10 must-see stops to appreciate The Palm Beaches’ past

 Be inspired and intrigued by the unique museum offerings available in the largest county southeast of the Mississippi River.
-In a county larger than the State of Delaware and Rhode Island, The Palm Beaches has an abundance of one-of-a-kind experiences to put your quest for quirky finds in motion as you explore seaside villages, equestrian escapes and the glitzy glamour of tropical islands.
-Here is a brief listing of a few key under-the-radar museums to check off your travel “to do” list this year:
+The Palm Beaches has an abundance of one-of-a-kind experiences to put your quest for quirky finds in motion as you explore seaside villages, equestrian escapes, and the glitzy glamour of tropical islands.
+Here is a brief listing of a few key under-the-radar museums to check off your travel “to-do” list this year:

 Jupiter Inlet Lighthouse & Museum – Visitors are invited to climb atop the landmark 1860 lighthouse, meander through a waterfront history Museum located in a restored WWII Navy Building, or stroll along brick walkways as they discover historic pioneer homes.
 The Museum also offers unique event programs such as “Hike Through History” and “Twilight Yoga at the Light.”